Why the concern?

 What can you do?

 Be proactive and prevent Palmer amaranth establishment.
 Familiarize yourself with Palmer amaranth identification and actively look for it in crop fields, borders, ditches, conservation lands and around dairies.
+(See identification information below).

 If you suspect Palmer amaranth on your property, immediately call your local University of Minnesota Extension Educator or IPM Specialist, crop consultant and/or the MDA’s Arrest the Pest (888-545-6684) to report locations.
 If a suspect plant is found, please save it until the species has been confirmed.
 Live plant material should be placed in a plastic bag and refrigerated.
 Dead and dry plant material should be placed in a paper bag and stored at room temperature.

 AVOID entering areas where Palmer is suspected or confirmed.
 If you must enter an infested area, always clean vehicles, equipment, and clothing prior to exiting.